bvett/adaptive-timer/README.md

 def state(self) -> dict[str, int | float | None]:
 ```

 The *state()* instance method of an AdaptiveTimer returns a dictionary containing its internal state.
-This is useful for testing and visualiztion, as demonstrated in [usage_5.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/usage_5.py) and [simulator.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/simulator.py) (introduced in a following section)
+This is useful for testing and visualization, as demonstrated in [usage_5.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/usage_5.py) and [simulator.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/simulator.py) (introduced in a following section)

 The following properties are returned:

   - **actualInterval**: Duration (in seconds) of the most recent measured interval.
-'None' for the initial iteration or when previous iteration was inavalidated
+'None' for the initial iteration or when previous iteration was invalidated
   - **actualIntervalDelta**: Most recent change in actualInterval.
   - **maxVariance**: 'None' or the maximum variance allowed by the timer
   - **variance**: Percentage difference between the actual and target intervals.